 ALAEA no longer provides for estimated conference and training expenses.
-The federal conference was held in the current year.
+The federal conference was held in 2022.
 The next federal conference will be in 2026.

-Australian Licenced Aircraft Engineers Association ABN 84 234 747 620 For the year ended 31 December 2022
+Australian Licenced Aircraft Engineers Association ABN 84 234 747 620 For the year ended 31 December 2023